mmikowski/jquery.event.ue/README.md

   the location movement is less than the drag tolerance.

 ### The drag intent
-A drag *intent* results in a single `udragstart` event, one or more `udragmove` events, and a final `udragend` event.
+A drag **intent** results in a single `udragstart` event, one or more `udragmove` events, and a final `udragend` event.
 - The *Desktop* motion is *LMB down - mouse-move - LMB up* where the mouse-down time exceeds the tap tolerance and the location movement is greater than the drag tolerance.
-- The *Touch* is *touchstart-move-end*, where the touch time is exceeds the tap tolerance and the location movement is less than the drag tolerance.
+- The *Touch* is *touchstart-move-end*, where the touch time exceeds drag tolerance,

-Event order:
+The event order is as follows:
-- `udragstart` - fires at the start of a drag (LMB down or finger press where motion has moved out of the drag radius)
+- `udragstart` - fires at the start of a drag
-- `udragmove`  - fires each time the mouse or finger moves
+- `udragmove`  - fires each time the pointer moves
-- `udragend`   - fires at the end of a drag (LMB up or finger release)
+- `udragend`   - fires at the end of a drag

+### The held-drag intent
+The held-drag **intent** results in a single `uheldstart` event, one or more `uheldmove` events, and a final `uheldend` event.
+- The *Desktop* motion is *LMB down+hold - mouse-move - LMB up*
+  where the mouse-down time exceeds the held tolerance and the mouse has stayed within the drag tolerance, after which the location movement is greater than the drag tolerance.
+- The *Touch* is *touchstart+hold-move-end*, where
+  the touch time exceeds the held tolerance and the touch as stayed within the drag tolerance, after which the touch location is greater than the the drag tolerance.

+The event order is as follows:
+- `uheldstart` - fires at the start of a held-drag
+- `uheldmove`  - fires each time the pointer moves
+- `uheldend`   - fires at the end of a held-drag

 ### The zoom intent
-A zoom *intent* results in a single `uzoomstart` event, one or more `uzoommove` events, and a final `uzoomend` event.
+A zoom **intent** results in a single `uzoomstart` event, one or more `uzoommove` events, and a final `uzoomend` event.

 - The *Desktop* motion is *shift+LMB down - move-mouse - LMB up* where
   the mouse-down time exceeds the tap tolerance and the location movement is greater than the drag tolerance.
-- The *Touch* motion is *two-point-touch - point-move - two-point-release*.
+- The *Touch* motion is *two-point-touch - pinch - two-point-release*.

-Event order:
+The event order is as follows:
 - `uzoomstart` - fires at the start of zoom
 - `uzoommove`  - fires as zoom amount changes
 - `uzoomend`   - fires at end of zoom motion